-A Public Hearing; on this Agreement was held on the 19 day OCTOBER A.D.
-1978.
+A Public Hearing on this Agreement was held on the 19 day of october 4, ADD 1978.

-The terms of this Contract were approved by the Ministry of Highways and Public Vorks on the B day of Annuary , 1979.
+The terms of this Contract were approved by the Ministry of Highways and Public Works on the & day of ware 1979.

-This Agreement was approved on the B day of JAMUANT A.D., 1979 by a majority vote of all the members of the Council present at the meeting at which the vote was taken and entitled to vote on the at the move and a standard and a standard a standa
+A.D., 1979 by a majority vote of all the members of the Council present at the meeting at which the vote was taken and entitled to vote on the authorizing byclaw.

-IN WITNESS WHEREOF the parties hereto have hereunto set their hands and seals the day and year first above wiltten.
+IN WITNESS WHEREOF the parties hereto have hereunto set their hands and seals the day and year first above written.